tenkara/solidityHomeworks/README.md

 ### How to fix Angular / Bootstrap issues with environment setup for issues you may face in doing i2 tasks:

-### while in the smarthealth-frontend directory in a terminal
+### While in the smarthealth-frontend directory in a terminal
 * yarn add or npm install these modules -
   * crypto-browserify stream-browserify assert stream-http https-browserify os-browserify buffer
 * Add this in the "CompilerOptions": {[...]} section of tsconfig.json